DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 ## Synopsis

-1. Activate the acl library.
+1. Activate the ACL library.
-2. Create a Doctrine entity and expose it as an api with ApiPlatform.
+2. Create a Doctrine entity and expose it as an api endpoint.
-3. Protect your entity from public access.
+3. Protect your entity with the ACL library.
-4. Create definitions which describes how your protected entity can be accessed.
+4. Describe how your entity can be accessed.
 5. Grant users access to your protected entity.

 ## Framework

-In order to better understand the ACL framework, we will go through each steps required for creating a new Doctrine entity, exposing it as an api endpoing and fully protecting it using the ACL framework.
+In order to better understand the ACL framework, we will go through each steps required for creating a new Doctrine entity, exposing it as an api endpoint and fully protecting it using the ACL framework.

 ### 1. Activate the acl library